How much is it costing your business to accept paper checks?

 Top 3 Payment Alternatives to Paper Checks Ranked

 The Paystand Bank Network is a zero-fee payment option that offers access to real-time fund transfers and is an easy and safe way to receive money.
 Every transaction is recorded on the blockchain to assure the payment is free of tampering (Assurety).

 ACH payments take no more than a day or two, making it faster than paper checks but slower than the Paystand Bank Network.
 Because the funds must be available in the account when a payment is made, you never have to worry about paying for a bounced check.
 Unfortunately, set up is complex and because payments can be reversed by the seller in the event of a dispute, accepting ACH comes with the increased risk of losing the payment.

 Credit cards provide easy access to a source of credit and are convenient, especially for smaller one-off purchases.
 However, these fees can get extremely costly for a business processing high volumes of transactions or larger payments.
 For clarity, fees tend to range between 3-4% of the value of each invoice.

-We often hear our customers rave about how easy it is to send and receive money with Paystand.
-A few taps or clicks and a bill can be paid from anywhere in the world.
+We often hear our customers rave about how easy it is to receive money with Paystand.
+In just a few click, a bill can be paid from almost anywhere in the world.

 If you would like to learn how easy it is to switch to digital payments and automate your cash cycle, speak with one of our experts at email@example.com or call us at 1-800-708-6413.